ng-Classic/ng-classic/aio/content/guide/doc-update-overview.md

 ### Update your pull request

 You might get feedback about your pull request that requires you to revise the topic.
-Because the pull-request process is designed for all Angular code, as well as the documentation, this process might seem intimidating the first time.
+Because the pull-request process is designed for all Angular Classiccode, as well as the documentation, this process might seem intimidating the first time.

 For information about how to update your topics and respond to feedback on your changes, see [Updating a documentation pull request in progress](guide/doc-pr-update).

 ## Clean up after merge

-After your pull request is approved and merged into `angular/angular`, it becomes part of the official Angular documentation.
+After your pull request is approved and merged into `angular/angular`, it becomes part of the official Angular Classicdocumentation.
 At that point, your changes are now in the `main` branch of `angular/angular`.
 This means that you can safely delete your `working` branch.